 over the music press, listening to Peel.
 Nothing wrong with any of

-this, but all night I am disappointed, wishing I am somewhere else.
+this, but all night I am disappointed, wishing I was somewhere else.

 As I have ever since.